-- Low Interest rates and rising life expectancy are two major challenges for Financial Advisors and their clients.
+- Higher inflation, low real interest rates and rising life expectancy are three major challenges for financial advisors and their clients, in our opinion.

-- In the distribute phase, portfolios will likely need greater exposure to 'risk assets' such as stocks and higher yielding bonds to meet return objectives, in our view.
+- In the Distribute phase, portfolios will likely need meaningful exposure to 'risk assets' such as stocks and higher yielding bonds to meet return objectives, in our view.

-- Managing those risks is very important when finding the right balance between current income and growth of principal.
+- We believe managing those risks is very important when finding the right balance between current income and growth of principal.

 In a world where most people do not enjoy the benefit of a guaranteed pension, retirement becomes a personal responsibility.
 The goal for many investors is to maintain their standard of living in retirement with the peace of mind that their money will not run out.
 This is especially challenging in a higher inflation environment.
 Furthermore, we believe retirees do not want to spend their golden years worrying about the monthly fluctuations in the stock market.
 This piece is designed to provide information to retirees taking distributions from their portfolio, what we call the Distribute investor.

 - Life expectancy is increasing.
 In the US, life expectancy has increased steadily from 68 in 1950 to 79 today, according to the United Nations, and they forecast it will rise to 84 by 2055.
 Therefore, the asset pool at retirement must be larger than has historically been the case.